ewaGryzlo/Pharmacy-Service-System/README.md

 ## General Info

 This is example of pharmacy warehouse system.
-It is a simulation of pharmacy warehouse, which store orders,clients,employees and medicines.
+It is a simulation of pharmacy warehouse, which stores orders,clients,employees and medicines.

 ## Features